RedGreenBlue09/WFAv7_Installer/README.md

   3. Run Driver Downloader and download drivers for your device.
   4. Unlock bootloader and boot into Mass Storage Mode.
 See [WPinternals](https://github.com/ReneLergner/WPinternals)
   5. Run Installer and follow the instruction in the Installer.
   6. After installation finished, boot and setup Windows 10.
-Don't connect to Wi-Fi on setup.
-It will make the setup stuck.
+Don't connect to Wi-Fi on setup, it will make the setup stuck.
-  7. When setup completes (Desktop appears), run Dualboot.bat.
+  7. For dualboot: When setup completes (desktop appears), run Dualboot.bat as administrator.
-  8. Now, you can dualboot Windows Phone and Windows 10.
+  8. Done!
 ### Notes
   * This is not a software, this is a set of programs that combined to make the installation easier.
   * Editing the files or folders may cause damage to the intaller.